 - Products exempt from the quantity restrictions do not need to be in a clear resealable bag.

 - Present any prescription or non-prescription medicines, special dietary products, or baby products separately to security screening officers.

-- If you are transiting or transferring through the transit screening point of an Australian international gateway airport (Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports), present your duty free liquid, aerosol and gel items for screening in the sealed bag provided at the time of purchase and with the accompanying proof of purchase.
-This screening measure only occurs at international gateway airport transit screening points and not at international departure screening points used by passengers intending to board an international flight originating in Australia.
-For more information about transit requirements for liquids, aerosols and gels visit the inbound transit requirement page.
+- If you are transiting or departing an Australian international gateway airport (Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports), you can present your duty free liquid, aerosol and gel items for screening.
+To undergo screening, the items need to be in the sealed bag provided at the time of purchase and have accompanying proof of purchase.

 If you are travelling on an international flight or a domestic flight departing from an international terminal, you should pack your liquids, aerosols and gels into your clear plastic bag before arriving at the airport.